cozy/cozy-stack/docs/workers.md

 The `thumbnail` worker is used internally by the stack to generate thumbnails from the image files of a cozy instance.

+## service worker

+The `service` worker is used to process background jobs, generally to compute non-realtime user data.

 ## push worker

 The `push` worker can be used to send push-notifications to a user's device.
 The